-We may have to resort to litigation to protect our rights for certain intellectual property, or to determine their scope, validity or enforceability.
+We may have to resort to litigation to protect our rights for certain intellectual property or to determine their scope, validity or enforceability of our intellectual property rights.
 Enforcing or defending our rights is expensive, could cause diversion of our resources and may not prove successful.
 Any failure to enforce or protect our rights could cause us to lose the ability to exclude others from using our technology to develop or sell competing products.